While We Bleed, Opening Scene: “No Witnesses”

 “Clever.”
 The woman who effectively ruled Tramontio in her husband’s dotage waved a jeweled hand toward Sul.
 “Check him.”

-The bravo took two long steps toward him and began running hands over his travel-worn clothes.
-Sul fought the instinct to pull away and lunge for the man’s sword, dagger, flintlock pistol or any of the dozen hidden weapons he certainly carried.
-They’d already searched him once at the manor’s unobtrusive postern gate he’d been told to use, and he knew this was just to put him in his place one more time.
+The bravo took two long steps toward Sul and began running hands over his travel-worn clothes.
+He fought the instinct to pull away and lunge for the man’s sword, dagger, flintlock pistol or any of the dozen hidden weapons he certainly carried.
+They’d already searched him once at the manor’s unobtrusive little postern gate he’d been told to use, and he knew this was just to put him in his place one more time.
 “Humph,” he said, “usually I have to pay extra for this kind of treatment.”

 “I only allow weapons I control in my house,” the Baroness replied, “I’m sure you understand.”